21 October 2024

 Select any image to embiggen

 During our first salvo of correspondence the seller told me he'd had the bike shelved in his garage for several years and now needed the space for other things (a tale as old as time).
-The seller also told me he had inherited it from a neighbor some years ago and had converted it to 11-speed recently, but that he was willing to include the contents of the old parts box in the deal if I would be willing to return the newer 11-speed parts to him once I'd removed them from the bike.
-Of course!
-Duh.
+The seller also told me he had converted it to a 1x11 recently, but that he would willing to include "a box of old parts" in the deal.
+This turned out to be the entire original XTR-M950 group, the original right-hand Ultegra integrated brake/shift lever, the bespoke S-Works front wheel, and the stock Body Geometry saddle.

-So, I arranged to meet him in a corner of one of the parking lots at the hospital, cash in hand.
+I arranged to meet him in a corner of one of the parking lots at the hospital, cash in hand.
 Took me 2 minutes to eyeball the rig and shake the seller's hand, "I'll take it."
 And that's how deals like this get done.

 02 October 2024